denis-sokolov/react-tools/docs/reference.md

 Also see useCrash.

-## useCallback

-React’s useCallback has no semantic guarantee to preserve the identity of the function, and that is [unclear in the documentation](https://github.com/reactjs/reactjs.org/issues/2334).

-If you pass callbacks to children components that have side-effects, those side-effects may run more often than expected.
-In particular, a component may re-fetch data from the server and reset the UI to a loading state unexpectedly.

-useCallback in this module has the semantic guarantee to not change identity.

 ## useCheckStableIdentity

 Debugging why components rerender may be difficult.
 Use this hook to help understand which values preserve their identity and which don’t: